 301A.
 Undergraduate Laboratory Instruction.
 (2) Course may be repeated once for credit.
 Must be taken on a passed/not passed basis.
-One hour of lecture, four hours of tutoring during 1A-1B laboratories, and one office hour per week.
-Prerequisites: Junior standing or instructor approval; completion of 1A-1B with a grade of B- or better.
-Tutoring of students in 1A-1B laboratories.
+One hour of lecture, four hours of tutoring during 1AL and 1B laboratory, and one office hour per week.
+Prerequisites: Junior standing or consent of instructor; 1A, 1AL, and 1B with grades of B- or higher.
+Tutoring of students in 1AL and 1B laboratory.
 Students attend one hour of the regular GSI preparatory meeting and hold one office hour per week to answer questions about laboratory assignments.
 (F, S)

 301B.
 Undergraduate Chemistry Instruction.
 (2) Formerly 301.
 Course may be repeated once for credit.
 Must be taken on a passed/not passed basis.
 One hour of lecture and five hours of tutoring per week.
-Prerequisites: Sophomore standing; completion of 1A-1B with grade of B- or better.
+Prerequisites: Sophomore standing; 1A, 1AL, and 1B with grades of B- or higher.
 Tutoring of students in 1A-1B.
 Students attend a weekly meeting on tutoring methods at the Student Learning Center and attend 1A-1B lectures.
 (F, S)

 301C.
 Chemistry 3 Laboratory Assistant.
 (2) Course may be repeated once for credit.
 Must be taken on a passed/not passed basis.
 One hour of preparation meeting, four hours of instruction in the laboratory, and one hour of laboratory experiment preparation per week.
-Prerequisites: Sophomore standing and consent of instructor; completion of Chemistry 3B with a grade of B or better.
-Undergraduate organic laboratory assistants help in the teaching of the Chemistry 3A-3B laboratories.
+Prerequisites: Sophomore standing and consent of instructor; 3B and 3BL with grades of B or higher.
+Undergraduate organic lab assistants help in the teaching of 3AL and 3BL.
 Each week students attend a laboratory preparation meeting for one hour, assist in the laboratory section for four hours, and help in the development of experiments for one hour.
 (F, S)